 Adult Basic Education Program

 Adults receive instruction in preparation for the GED.
-Classes are held during daytime and evening hours for approximately 12 weeks.
+Classes are held during daytime and evening hours, weekdays and Saturdays for approximately 8-12 weeks.

 Basic Literacy Tutoring